 Other books in this series include In Other Worlds.

-Other books by this author that I've reviewed include Blood Trinity, Invincible, Born of Shadows, Retribution, Big Guns Out of Uniform, An Enchanted Season, Tapestry, Deadly Promises, In Other Worlds, Dream Warrior, "One BAD Night", Bad Boys of Summer, Dark Side of the Moon, Alterant, The Guardian, Wild Thing, Tied with a Bow, When Good Things Happen to Bad Boys, The Night Before Christmas, Out of the Light, and into the Shadows, Whispered Lies, Infamous, Born of Silence, Aftertaste, The Curse, Bad Boys in Black Tie, Bare It All, Inferno, Run the Risk, Rise of the Gryphon, Styxx, Getting Rowdy, Dangerous Women, Hot Blooded, Son of No One, Dragonbane, Dash of Peril, No Limits, Fighting Dirty, Born of Vengeance.
+Other books by this author that I've reviewed include Blood Trinity, Invincible, Born of Shadows, Retribution, Big Guns Out of Uniform, An Enchanted Season, Tapestry, Deadly Promises, In Other Worlds, Dream Warrior, "One BAD Night", Bad Boys of Summer, Dark Side of the Moon, Alterant, The Guardian, Wild Thing, Tied with a Bow, When Good Things Happen to Bad Boys, The Night Before Christmas, Out of the Light, and into the Shadows, Whispered Lies, Infamous, Born of Silence, Aftertaste, The Curse, Bad Boys in Black Tie, Bare It All, Inferno, Run the Risk, Rise of the Gryphon, Styxx, Getting Rowdy, Dangerous Women, Hot Blooded, Son of No One, Dragonbane, Dash of Peril, No Limits, Fighting Dirty, Born of Vengeance, Deadmen Walking.

 A collection of four romantic short stories ranging from the contemporary, the fantastic, the paranormal, and science fiction.